 Mitchell goes about her life with a typically loveable down-to-earth Aussie attitude.
 She studies full-time at university, loves the beach and confesses to regularly indulging in take-away vegan burritos, all while juggling the pressure of being Australia's future 800m track star.

 That pressure is warranted.
-Mitchell has an incredible athletic ability, and a fierce determination to make a name for herself on the world stage at the Tokyo 2020 Olympic Games.
+Mitchell has an incredible athletic ability, and a fierce determination to make a name for herself on the world stage.

 "When you know in your heart that you can do great things you don't stop until you get there," says Mitchell.

-At the age of 21, Mitchell made her name as a 400m runner when she debuted at the Rio 2016 Olympics.
+At the age of 21, Mitchell made her name as a 400m runner when she debuted at Rio.
 However, her career began much earlier, at the age of five, when she joined little athletics.

 Running the 400m event has brought Mitchell euphoric moments, but also some of her darkest days.
-She recalled one of the toughest moments in her career with haunting honesty, missing qualifying for the final at the Rio 2016 Olympic Games.
+She recalled one of the toughest moments in her career with haunting honesty, missing qualifying for the final at Rio.

-"I got too nervous and let my mental state get the better of me.
+"I got too nervous and let my mental state get the better of me at the Rio Olympic Games.
 It was heartbreaking because I was on the right track.
 I worked so hard and dreamt of that moment for so long, for it just to be torn away so quickly was insane."

 Dark days followed for Mitchell on and off the track, and she lost the passion and fire in her soul to run the 400m.

-After starting from scratch in a completely new event, Mitchell is now sitting just 1.3 seconds away from the Australian record in her new event the 800m, and is facing her greatest battle to date, competing in the 800m on the world stage at the Tokyo 2020 Olympic Games with only 12 months experience under her belt.
+After starting from scratch in a completely new event, Mitchell is now sitting just one second away from the Australian record in her new event the 800m, and is facing her greatest battle to date, competing in the 800m on the world stage with only 12 months experience under her belt.

-When speaking to Mitchell about her goals for Tokyo 2020, she mentioned she is just taking it day by day and following a simple mantra.
+When speaking to Mitchell about her goals for the upcoming games, she mentioned she is just taking it day by day and following a simple mantra.

 "Rio taught me to make things a little simpler and not to over-complicate it.
 It's just racing, so I like to have fun with it.
 I believe when you are happy, you can run fast."

-Signet chats with Mitchell about her preparation for the Tokyo 2020, her Olympic heroes and her current life of fame as a Netflix star.
+Signet chats with Mitchell about her preparation for her upcoming competitions, her Olympic heroes, and her current life of fame as a Netflix star.

-Signet is proud to support Morgan Mitchell and over 60,000 Aussie ventures, all racing for their own version of Australian success.
+Signet is proud to support Morgan Mitchell and over 60,000 Aussie ventures all chasing their own Aussie dreams.

 Signet: What have been some of the most memorable moments in your career so far on and off the track?